 Mervis is a software platform for control of UniPi programmable controllers.
-Together with EVOK it is our officially supported software platform.
+Together with EVOK, it is our officially supported software platform.
 Compared to EVOK (which is rather a basic driver providing access to different interfaces) Mervis is a set of tools and applications for advanced regulation and automation.
 Mervis is developed and allows programming methods in accordance with IEC 61131-3.
 It is compatible with UniPi v1.1, UniPi Neuron and UniPi Axon control units and their extensions.
 License for Mervis can be bought in our store.

 As part of the package of UniPi 1.1/1.1 Lite Complete set and all models of Unipi Neuron and UniPi Axon controllers, a license request is shipped.
 The license is not required to run Mervis; Mervis IDE programming interface can be downloaded for free on downloads.unipi.technology.
-The license is required only for connection to proxy server and the option to save data on Mervis DB online database.
-The database is not required, but represents one of the best available tools for data storage, monitoring and archiving for later evaluation.
+The license is required only for connection to the proxy server and the option to save data on Mervis DB online database.
+The database is not required but represents one of the best available tools for data storage, monitoring and archiving for later evaluation.
 The license request can be also purchased separately.

 - Control software - in form of an image which is to be burned to SD card in the control unit